clubgamma/gamma_notes/CONTRIBUTING.md

  ### 5. Enough BoilerPlates, It's Flutter time now!!
   - Open cloned Project in your favourite IDE.
 It's time to decide your Playground

-   In order to contribute in th Application, have a look CONTRIBUTING.md for some Issues.
+   In order to contribute to the Application, have a look at some [Issues](https://github.com/clubgamma/gamma_keep/issues).

  ### 6. Now it's time to save the work